Most useful CS console commands

 3. Find the Enable developer console option and select Yes

-Most Useful Console Commands For Counter Strike Global Offensive
+Most Useful Console Commands For Counter Strike 2

 Radar Console Commands